-Filed by a Party other than the Registrant \Box
+Filed by a Party other than the Registrant $\ \square$

-Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defin nitive Proxy Statement Defir nitive Additional Materials Solic iting Material Pursuant to Section 240.14a-12 WESCO INTERNATIONAL, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement) Payn nent of l Filing Fee (Check the appropriate box): \boxtimes No fe ee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials. • the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:
+Prelir ninary Proxy Statement Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defin nitive Proxy Statement Defin nitive Additional Materials Solic iting Material Pursuant to Section 240.14a-12 WESCO INTERNATIONAL, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement) Paym ent of l Filing Fee (Check the appropriate box): × No fe ee required.
+Fee c omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee n aid previously with preliminary materials. гее р and previously with premimary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously. ify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Eding Posts (3) Filing Party:

-(4) Date Filed: